anngoebel/jgoebel775/README.md

 - 👋 Hi, I’m @jgoebel775
-- 👀 I’m interested in on board software, microcontroller and simulation in space applications
+- 👀 I’m interested in on-board software, microcontrollers and hardware in the loop simulation in space applications
-- 🌱 I’m currently learning C and cross compiling
+- 🌱 I’m currently learning C

 <!---